LearnOnDemandSystems/idl-md-template/content.md

 <hr>

-### First Task
+### New Task

 <!--
-TASK TODO #1: Replace "First Task" in the heading above with the name of your first task and replace this comment with the task instruction message.
+TASK TODO #1: Replace "New Task" in the heading above with the name of your new task and replace this comment with the task instruction message.
 For the best results, try to keep this message short (200 characters or less) and to a single paragraph.
 -->